shrestha-ramesh/ColorInfo/README.md

 particular color link to see its details.
 It is a static website comtaining medias like images.

 ## Technologies Used
-Languages used: HTML, CSS, JavaScript\n
+Languages used: HTML, CSS, JavaScript

 Code Editor: Notepad++

 Test Demo Platform: Google Chrome

 Product Web hosting: http://homepages.neiu.edu/~rshrest2/cs300/intro.html